gristlabs/grist-help/help/widget-card.md

   *![card_layout_add_menu](images/card_layout_add_menu.png)*
   {: .screenshot-half }

-When you click the field, it will be added at the bottom of the layout.
+When you click on the field, it will be added at the bottom of the layout.
 You can then move it or resize it as described above.

 Any new fields you create will only be added to the data when you